Almost local metrics on shape space of hypersurfaces in n-space: The geodesic equation on

 \subsection{Momentum mappings}

-The metric $G^\Phi$ is invariant under the action of the reparametrization group $\on{Diff}(M)$ and under the Euclidean motion group $\mathbb R^n \rtimes \on{SO}(n)$.
-According to section~\ref{hamiltonian:momentum_mappings} the momentum mappings for these group actions are constant along any geodesic in $\on{Imm}(M,\mathbb R^n)$:
+The metric $G^\Ph$ is invariant under the action of the re\-para\-me\-triza\-tion group $\on{Diff}(M)$ and under the Euclidean motion group $\mathbb R^n \rtimes \on{SO}(n)$.
+According to section~\ref{hamiltonian:momentum_mappings}, the momentum mappings for these group actions are constant along any geodesic in $\on{Imm}(M,\mathbb R^n)$: